Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 ## Generic user cloaks

 Accounts that have a verified email address are automatically assigned a generic user cloak.
-If your nickname contains characters that are not valid in a hostname (e.g. underscores or brackets), a colon and number will be added to the end to help ensure uniqueness.
+If your account name (the nickname you registered with) contains characters that are not valid in a hostname (e.g. underscores or brackets), a colon and number will be added to the end to help ensure uniqueness.
 If your account does not have a cloak, or if it has a cloak and you wish to change the nickname in it, you will need to [contact staff][contact].
 This is to prevent abuse.

 ### Generic bot cloaks